rollbar/rollbar.js/sdks/rollbar.js/docs/extension-exceptions.md

     }
   }

-  function onLoadStartAddCheck() {
+  function onLoadStartAdCheck() {
-    // Add blockers generally execute just after load, let's delay ourselves to get behind it. setTimeout(checkForAdds, 1);
+    // Ad blockers generally execute just after load, let's delay ourselves to get behind it. setTimeout(checkForAds, 1);
   }

   if (window.addEventListener !== undefined) {
-    window.addEventListener('load', onLoadStartAddCheck, false);
+    window.addEventListener('load', onLoadStartAdCheck, false);
   } else {
-    window.attachEvent('onload', onLoadStartAddCheck);
+    window.attachEvent('onload', onLoadStartAdCheck);
   }
 ```

 The above approach is likely to work in the majority of cases, *but it is not foolproof*.
 Extensions and their
 behaviors evolve over time, and nothing stops a user form opening their console and modifying / executing code as well.
 A practical approach involves incrementally adjusting your detection as new exceptions occur in large numbers.